 I works like this.
 Based on merit, a measure of fairness everybody likes, promotions assure that upgrades continue until the worker finally arrives in a position he or she can’t handle well enough to get promoted again..

 EADD is foundational.

-Deal with customer service a few times, and you’ll get it.
-EADD was behind whoever came up with those gut-wrenching operations.
-Exceptions occur, Chewy for one, Fresh Direct for another, but they just prove the rule.
+Deal with Customer Service a few times, and you’ll get it.
+EADD was behind whoever developed those gut-wrenching operations.

 Conclusion: Elbow Ass Distinction Disorder